phetsims/natural-selection/doc/implementation-notes.md

 to [WolfCollection](https://github.com/phetsims/natural-selection/blob/main/js/common/model/WolfCollection.ts).
 This
 pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the sim.

-**IO Types delegate to Core Types**: IO Types handle serialization of elements that are instances of Core Types.
-For example, BunnyIO is the IO Type that serializes the [Bunny](https://github.com/phetsims/natural-selection/blob/main/js/common/model/Bunny.ts) Core Type.
-Throughout this sim, each IO Type delegates serialization to its associated Core Type.
+**IOTypes delegate to Core Types**: IOTypes handle serialization of elements that are instances of Core Types.
+For example, BunnyIO is the IOType that serializes the [Bunny](https://github.com/phetsims/natural-selection/blob/main/js/common/model/Bunny.ts) Core Type.
+Throughout this sim, each IOType delegates serialization to its associated Core Type.
 This ensures that serialization does not access private members of the Core Type.

 **Generating tandem names**: In some places you'll see tandem names that are created using string concatenation, for